-By January 2019 I was being treated for depression, anxiety as well as scoliosis and trying to have an undiagnosed neurological disease identified.
-I was working an insane number of hours each week that I was unable to keep on top of and which kept me up every night, unable to sleep through my buzzing head, even through the Valium.
+By January 2019 I was being treated for depression, anxiety as well as scoliosis.
+As well as trying to have an undiagnosed neurological disease identified.
+I was working an insane number of hours each week that I was unable to keep on top of.
+This kept me up every night, unable to sleep through my buzzing head.
+Even with the help of Valium!
 I was a walking talking zombie who was capable of doing nothing other than working.

-In February my depression hit a new low and I decided it was time to quit my job as I was scared of what I would do if I continued at the rate I was going.
+In February my depression hit a new low and I decided it was time to quit my job.
+I was scared of what I would do if I continued at the rate I was going.
 I gave 4 months’ notice to find my replacements and work out what my plan was.
-After consistently getting bad health news, I decided that the western world of medicine had failed me and it was time to find something alternative.
+After consistently getting bad health news, I decided that the western world of medicine had failed me.
+It was time to find something alternative.

-I found myself in a place called Rishikesh, which is at the bottom of the Himalayas and known as the holy city, but even better than that, it was the polar opposite of Melbourne.
+I found myself in a place called Rishikesh.
+Which is at the bottom of the Himalayas and known as the holy city.
+But even better than that, it was the polar opposite of Melbourne.
 It is a vegetarian and dry town, meaning they are unable to commercially sell meat and alcohol.
 This was perfect for me!
-I was a vegan which started due to my health reasons and coming from Australia being exposed to such a heavy drinking culture at a young age, Rishikesh was like my haven.
+I am a vegan which started due to my health reasons.
+And coming from Australia being exposed to such a heavy drinking culture at a young age, Rishikesh was like my haven.
 I think I will forever have a place in my heart for Rishikesh for a number of reasons.

 Yoga helped me more than I ever could have imagined.
-It was hard jumping into a teacher training course with no experience, but I wanted to learn about anatomy and Ayurveda which is why I chose a teacher training course.
+It was hard jumping into a teacher training course with no experience.
+But I wanted to learn about anatomy and Ayurveda which is why I chose a teacher training course.
 It was very intense doing 6 days a week and 12-hour days but it was certainly worth it.
-Whilst doing yoga and living in Rishikesh I made some great connections and was invited to paint a wall at a hostel called The Art Bliss where I had made friends with the owner.
+Whilst doing yoga and living in Rishikesh I made some great connections.
+And then I was invited to paint a wall at a hostel called The Art Bliss.

 Becoming a nomad and leaving behind everything I have ever known literally saved my life.
-I am now free of all medication and am working on a healthier version of myself.
+Now I am free of all medication and am working on a healthier version of myself.
 I get to travel to wherever I want whenever I want.
-I can dye my hair crazy colours and get tattoos that I don’t need to cover up, I am free to express myself without the confines of society telling me what is acceptable and what isn’t.
+I can dye my hair crazy colours and get tattoos that I don’t need to cover up.
+Now I am free to express myself without the confines of society telling me what is acceptable and what isn’t.
 I can stay in a place if I fall in love or leave if I am not enjoying it.
-I have nowhere that I need to be and no one depending on me.
-It is such a liberating feeling to be completely free and I can’t wait to start sharing my adventures and all of the things I learn along the way.
+It’s nice to have nowhere that I need to be and no one depending on me.
+It is such a liberating feeling to be completely free.
+I can’t wait to start sharing my adventures and all of the things I learn along the way.